Last Updated on September 30, 2023 by Rebecca Lake

 Mom brain is real and it gets worse when you’re approaching burnout level.
 Some simple planning can help you stay on track, especially if you’re already feeling stressed.

 Prep all your meals for the week so you’re not scrambling to make dinner every night.
+You can use a simple meal planning option like $5 Meal Plan to create weekly menus.

 Pick out your clothes for the next day the night before and have your kids do the same to cut down on the morning frenzy.